yuval-a/deriveODM/readme.md

 ```

 Note how when overriding a constructor in a child class - you need to specify the indexes as arguments before adding new ones, and of-course, you need to call the parent constructor via `super`.

+#### `watch(on)`
+`watch` is a function all data object instances have, calling it can toggle on/off the ChangeStream support for the data instance.
+When ChangeStream support is on - the object instance will be aware of updates and changes to the document in the database **from external sources**, reflecting those in the local data object instance, as well as triggering an 'updated' event on `$_dbEvents`.
+Note that turning ChangeStream on, will assign an event listener to the ChangeStream - that will keep a **strong reference** in memory to the data object instance, thereby making it unavailable for garbage collection - this means that update events will trigger even if the data object instance is set to `null`.
+If you use `watch` to turn on ChangeStream support and then no longer need to data object instance, you should make sure you turn ChangeStream off first, by calling `watch` with `false` - this will make the instance garbage collectible once there are no more references to it.

 ##### Listening For Local Changes
 The fourth built-in method can be used when you want to listen for value-changes on certain properties of your object,